-To introduce students to major themes in the art and architecture of Greece and Rome.
+To introduce students to major themes in the art architecture and archaeology of Greece and Rome.

-To develop students’ knowledge of the technical terminology used in the study of Classical Art.
+To develop students’ knowledge of the technical terminology used in the study of Classical Art and Archaeology.

-To introduce students to methods for the analysis of Classical Art.
+To introduce students to methods for the analysis of Classical Art and Archaeology.

-To introduce the Classical Art collections held in the Great North Museum.
+To introduce the Classical collections held in the Great North Museum.

 Topics vary from year to year.
 They might include: Classical Art and Architecture, Greek painted pottery; Domestic housing in Classical Greece; Greek Temple Architecture, The Augustan Cultural Revolution, Architecture of Rome, Art and Architecture of Pompeii, Later Roman Art